Athlitiki Enosi Larissa F.C.: The "Miracle of 1988": Greek champions

-The non-renewal of contracts of Parafestas and Andreoudis in the summer and the transfer of Plitsis to Olympiakos in December, were options that were not accepted by the fans, but the success of the team in conjunction with the "rising star" of Karapialis, minimized any opposition disposal.
+The non-renewal of contracts of Parafestas and Andreoudis in the summer and the transfer of Plitsis to Olympiacos in December, were options that were not accepted by the fans, but the success of the team in conjunction with the "rising star" of Karapialis, minimized any opposition disposal.
 Especially when on 16 March 1988 the sports court announced the decision to remove 4 points from AEL because of the famous "doping case" of the Bulgarian striker (with very little participation in the championship), Georgi Tsingov.
 He was tested positive on the use of the substance Codeine, which is not likely to improve the performance of an athlete at all..
 Conspiracy theories quoted around about what really happened, the player claimed that had a flu, others that it was a sabotage.
 Nevertheless, the whole city of Larissa rose up and in no time created road blocks that cut Greece in two, claiming the right of what the team had won over the football field.
 The barricades on the national highway lasted 5 whole days until an intervention by the political leadership of sports.
 They took the decision to restore order, and change the article in question.
 From 21 March 1988, teams ceased to be considered responsible for each possible doping athlete.
 AEL however, was largely responsible for the... psychological doping of the fans, which then helped to overcome doubt and anxiety and get proudly in the 87th minute of the penultimate game of the season against Iraklis, when that incredible shot of Mitsibonas hurled into space the enthusiasm of the crowd.
+AEL completed the 30-match season with 18 victories, seven draws and five defeats, scoring 51 goals and conceding 22.
+Its total of 43 points placed it three points ahead of runners-up AEK Athens.

 So far, AEL is the first and only regional team that won the Greek championship.